 At this point, no other updates occur in the user interface.
 Subsequently, the documentation process also starts, including the latest screenshots.

-It is the closing point for developers to experience Ubuntu before its final release and suggest any bug fixes or error.
+It is the closing point for developers to experience Ubuntu before its final release and suggest any bug fixes or errors.

-The kernel freeze is a deadline for kernel updates.
+The kernel freeze is the deadline for kernel updates.

-Final freeze is the penultimate stage of the final release.
-The team confirms all fixes.
+The final freeze is the penultimate stage of the final release where the team confirms all fixes.

 Finally, the finished product launches for everyone at the end of the development cycle.

-With the release date scheduled on April 23, 2020, the Canonical team has already revealed various changes that will be included in the upcoming Ubuntu 20.04.
+With the release date scheduled for April 23, 2020, the Canonical team has already revealed various changes that will be included in the upcoming Ubuntu 20.04.
+Let’s discuss each.

-As 19.10 came up with a dark variant in the default Yaru theme, 20.10 will avail a third variation choice with light controls and dark headers.
+The previous 19.10 came with a dark variant on the default Yaru theme.
+Extending it further, 20.04 brings a third variation choice with light controls and dark headers.

-Another long-awaited demand from the Ubuntu community will now be fulfilled as Ubuntu will drop the pre-installed Amazon app from the launcher dock.
+Long-awaited demand from the Ubuntu community has now been fulfilled as Ubuntu 20.04 drops the pre-installed Amazon app from the launcher dock.
+Finally, one to-do task after installing Ubuntu goes down.

 The codename comprises of two words, “Focal” and “Fossa.”
 Here, Focal relates to the center or the most important part, and Fossa is a cat-like animal closely related to the mongoose family.
 You must have seen Fossa in Madagascar movie.